Per Fugelli

 Per Fugelli (7 December 1943 – 13 September 2017) was a Norwegian physician and professor of General Practice at the University of Bergen from 1984 to 1992, and social medicine at the University of Oslo from 1992 until his death in 2017.

 Early life and education

 Fugelli was born in Stavanger, Norway, on December 7, 1943.
 He studied medicine at University of Oslo.

 Career

-From 1971–73 Fugelli was a general practitioner in Værøy and Røst, and from 1977 to 1980 in Porsanger.
+From 1971–73 Fugelli was a general practitioner in Værøy Municipality and Røst Municipality, and from 1977 to 1980 in Porsanger Municipality.
 During this time he earned his PhD and graduated in 1978.
 In 1984, he became a Professor of General Practice at the University of Bergen, where he stayed until 1992.
 He became a Professor of social medicine at University of Oslo's Institute of Health and Society.
 In 2013, he became Emeritus.

 Legacy

 In 1993 Fugelli wrote: "The patient Earth is sick.
 Global environmental disruptions can have serious consequences for human health.
 It's time for doctors to give a world diagnosis and advise on treatment," predating the founding of planetary health.
 He is the subject of the documentary I die by filmmaker Erik Poppe.